 Combined heat and power (CHP) (a.k.a., "cogeneration," "trigeneration" or "waste heat to power"): CHP systems supply both electricity and thermal energy, and can comprise the generation foundation of an efficient and economical microgrid.

 Community energy development: Pursuing multiple complementary energy projects to improve the collective sustainability and resilience of a community.

 Community microgrid: A microgrid system serving a group of customers, likely including municipal or other public facilities as hosts or tenants.
 In general, community microgrids cross public rights of way and serve to modernize local utility infrastructure.

 Demand response (DR): Energy loads capable of being reduced, deferred, or curtailed in response to signals regarding such conditions as energy prices or system constraints.

 Distributed energy resource (DER): Generally any form of decentralized generation, storage, or demand management capability.

 Distributed generation (DG): A small power plant located near an end-use customer, often interconnected with the low-voltage utility distribution grid (versus the high-voltage transmission system).

-District energy system: A local system that provides thermal energy for multiple facilities -- usually heating and domestic hot water, and sometimes thermal processes and cooling.
+District energy system (a.k.a. district heating and cooling): A local system that provides thermal energy for multiple facilities -- usually heating and domestic hot water, and sometimes thermal processes and cooling.
 District energy strategies can produce substantial energy savings and emissions reductions, as well as greater local resilience.